sandstorm/dev-script-runner/README.md

 # Sandstorm Dev Script Runner

+Use a shell script to document recurring development tasks and run them from anywhere inside your projects folder structure using `dev some-task` while still being able to run them without this helper calling the script directly `./dev.sh some-task`.

+## Features

+* run your development tasks from within a nested folder structure
+* easy initialization of your project
+* autocompletion
+* documentation of your tasks will be used to provide help

 ## Motivation

 In all of our projects we have recurring tasks that require us running multiple commands, e.g. to